ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 ## 4.7 Image Button ![](images/controls/imgbutton_32x.png)

 See examples ex03_bld_btn_img and ex28_bld_btn_img_flash.
-For full details on your options see section 4.17 Text Button.
+For full details on your options see section 4.18 Text Button and Appendix E.
 The button callback will look like:
 ```
 // Common Button callback